NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/chp_2_exercises/README.md

 to display values with diferent types (int and String), and (2) to practice developing programs gradually by adding a few statements at a time.

-	1. Create a new program named Date.java.
+	1. Create a new program named Exercise 2_1.
 Copy or type in something like the hello world program and make sure you can compile and run it.

 	2. Write a program that creates vari-